ChillaxBro/CursorLock/README.md

 This Program was made for Games used/bought in the "Microsoft Store" or games runned in borderless that the mouse keeps going to the Second Monitor.
 Issue normally found when using multiple monitors.

+PS: The File was compiled into the .exe, so just download the .exe, you don't need anything else.
+(Incase you want to see the code it is inside the Folder as CursorLock.py)

 ![Launching](https://github.com/ChillaxBro/CursorLock/blob/main/Used%20to%20make%20App/ImagesIgnore/StartingEXE.png)

 ![Options](https://github.com/ChillaxBro/CursorLock/blob/main/Used%20to%20make%20App/ImagesIgnore/RightClicking%20In%20Background%20App.png)